 We will focus on reducing the impact of future service requirements by identifying current and back dated maintenance issues and putting these into maintenance and renewal plans that are funded.
 There needs to be a consistent level of service for the buildings being managed to meet customer expectations.
-We will ensure the management of capital and maintenance of commercial property is undertaken by someone with expertise in this area, and there may be further opportunities to work with Westland
+We will ensure the management of capital and maintenance of commercial property is undertaken by someone with expertise in this area, and there may be further opportunities to work with Westland District Property Ltd in the management of some of our land and buildings.

-For 2015/16 this activity will make up 2.1% of the Councils yearly expenditure.
+For 2015/16 this activity will make up 2.1% of the Council's yearly expenditure.